"""

 import warnings

-from typing import TYPE_CHECKING, Any, Iterable, Union
+from typing import TYPE_CHECKING, Any, Collection, Union

 import numpy as np